 While taking account of the Board’s present composition and the organization’s future needs, the Nomination Proposal Committee considers additional attributes, including:

 In addition to the initial slate prepared by the Board, and to further ensure an inclusive and open nomination process, candidates for Directors to the Board may also be nominated via petition during the Open Petitions Period with the signatures of at least 50 regular association members in good standing.
-Note that the petition period will open after the initial slate is announced in June 2022.
+Note that the petition period will open after the initial slate is announced.

-If additional candidates are received during the petition period, a ballot shall be prepared and distributed to each regular member.
+If additional eligible candidates are received during the petition period, a ballot containing all eligible candidates from both the Open Nominations and Open Petitions Periods shall be prepared and distributed to each regular member.
 The nominees that receive the largest number of votes shall be elected.
 In the event of a tie, the Board shall elect one of the tied candidates by plurality vote.
 NOTE: Members may request electronic ballots in advance at the following link here.

-Prior to the Annual Meeting of Members, the Board will canvass the vote and notify those elected of their election.
-Formal announcement of elected Directors will be announced at the Annual Meeting of Members to ensure full transparency to all members.
+Prior to the Annual Meeting of Members, the Board will canvass the vote and notify those elected.
+Elected Directors will be formally announced at the Annual Meeting of Members to ensure full transparency to all members.

 Directors on the Board of the CAA serve 3-year terms, and approximately one-third of the Board rolls off and is replenished with a new cohort of Directors each year.